 Bonding often does not require anaesthesia, can be done in one office visit, and is a very conservative treatment for correcting imperfections, as it can be placed without removing any of your healthy tooth structure.

-While bonding is a great choice in many cosmetic cases, porcelain veneers are a more durable and stain-resistant option for correcting tooth imperfections.
+While bonding is a great choice in many cosmetic cases, porcelain veneers are a more durable and stain-resistant option for correcting worn down teeth and other tooth imperfections.
 Consisting of thin porcelain shells that cover the front of your teeth, veneers can be used to mask imperfections as well as lengthen and reshape your teeth.
 Treatment usually takes two office visits.

 Tooth reshaping is the most conservative of all options.
-Requiring no anaesthesia, teeth that have been worn flat are simply reshaped to create the natural curves of more youthful teeth.
+Requiring no anaesthesia, Worn down teeth that have become flat , are simply reshaped to create the natural curves of more youthful teeth.
 For teeth with small chipping areas that are worn flat and appear aged, tooth reshaping is the best way to recreate a more youthful smile.

 A word of caution, whatever process wore and broke the teeth down in the first place, will also work to destroy the new reconstructed teeth.
 There are Occlusal splints (grinding guards) that should be worn at night to protect the teeth from being chipped or broken.